-New 2020 Volkswagen Golf GTE: specs and on-sale date
+New 2020 Volkswagen Golf GTE: specifications and on-sale date

-The new eighth-generation Volkswagen Golf will see the plug-in hybrid GTE model returning to the line-up alongside mild-hybrid variants of the popular hatchback.
-The Golf GTE will be the most powerful version of the standard Golf on sale, with a 1.4-litre turbocharged petrol engine combining with an electric motor to produce 242bhp.
+The new, eighth-generation Volkswagen Golf will see the plug-in hybrid GTE model returning to the line-up alongside mild-hybrid variants of the popular hatchback.
+The Mk8 Golf GTE will be the most powerful version of the standard Golf on sale, with a 1.4-litre turbocharged petrol engine combining with an electric motor to produce 242bhp.

-A 13kWh battery offers up to 43 miles of zero-emissions range, with speeds as high as 87mph achievable without assistance from the engine.
-The cells are almost twice as energy-dense as before, meaning the 135kg unit is only slightly larger in size than that in the previous Golf GTE.
+A 13kWh battery offers up to 43 miles of zero-emissions driving range, with speeds as high as 87mph achievable without assistance from the engine.
+The cells are almost twice as energy-dense as before, meaning the 135kg unit is only slightly larger than the one found in the previous VW Golf GTE.

-Performance and fuel-economy figures have yet to be confirmed.
+Exact performance and fuel-economy figures for the car have yet to be confirmed.
 Volkswagen will also make another, less powerful Mk8 Golf PHEV, however this will not be sold in the UK.
 Plug-in hybrid versions of this Golf's VW Group sister modes, the SEAT Leon and Skoda Octavia, are also on the way.

 New Volkswagen Golf hybrid